 Is it possible to earn more but take home less?

 For any one individual or household, earning additional money may push you into a higher marginal tax bracket, but it is highly unlikely that you would ever take home less.
 This is because the higher marginal tax rate only affects dollars earned above the thresholds.
-You can confirm this by reviewing the tax tables, noting that taxes owed always increase at higher taxable income.

 Some people who earn more may pay less in federal income taxes than someone who earns less, possibly due to aggressive tax deductions or earnings in the form of long-term capital gains.